Lykkedk/SuperPlayer-v8.0.0--CamillaGUI-v0.6.0/README.md

 ## Upgrade Guide GUI

-First "upgrade" the backend to the new backend\
+First "upgrade" the backend to the new backend (I use this version now :https://github.com/HEnquist/camillagui-backend/releases/tag/v1.0.0-rc5) \
 [GUI Backend install](#gui-backend)

 Git clone as in the guide and copy the new files to the right location ::